A Pure Demand Operational Semantics with Applications to Program Analysis: Introduction

 For an example of the minimality of a pure demand semantics, consider a factorial definition and invocation:

-\begin{caml} let rec fact n = (if n = 0 then 1 else (fact (n-1))$^{\reallab 2}$ * n)$^{\reallab 3}$ in (fact 4)$^{\reallab1}$ \end{caml}
+\begin{caml} let rec fact n = (if n = 0 then 1 else (fact (n - 1))$^{\reallab 2}$ * n)$^{\reallab 3}$ in (fact 4)$^{\reallab1}$ \end{caml}

-The superscripts $\reallab 1$ $\reallab 2$ $\reallab 3$ here are labels marking selected source program points: $\reallab 1$ is the initial application site, $\reallab 2 $ is the recursive call site, and $\reallab 3$ is the factorial body.
-For this program run, an example state of execution in our operational semantics would be simply $[\reallab 2,\reallab 2,\reallab 1] \vdash \reallab 3 \steps \dots$ where $\stk = [\reallab 2,\reallab 2,\reallab 1]$ is the current call stack (a list of call sites in the source program) and program point $\reallab 3$ is the point in the program evaluation is currently taking place.
-That is \emph{all} the state information that is needed (one more source program point may additionally be needed for non-local variable lookup).
+The green superscripts $\reallab 1$, $\reallab 2$, and $\reallab 3$ abbreviate the enclosed expressions: $\reallab 1 = $ \camlil!fact 4! for example.
+For this program run, an example state of execution in our operational semantics would be simply $[\reallab 2,\reallab 2,\reallab 1] \vdash \reallab 3 \steps \dots$ where $\stk = [\reallab 2,\reallab 2,\reallab 1]$ is the current call stack (a list of call sites in the source program) and $\reallab 3$ is the expression currently being evaluated, invariably a \emph{source} program expression.
+That is \emph{all} the state information that is needed for non-variable lookup (for variable lookup, only a lexical level number is needed).
 This call stack means the current stack state is an initial call at $\reallab 1$ followed by two recursive calls at $\reallab 2$.
 Values for local variables such as \texttt{n} are then looked up by walking back up the stack.
 Looking up \texttt{n} in the body will be seen to be \texttt{(4 - 1) - 1} by chaining back through the arguments at the call sites at $\reallab 2, \reallab 2, \reallab 1$ in turn.

 Accessing non-local variable values in pure demand semantics is more complex than local variable access.
 The method we use bears some similarity to access links used in implementations of imperative languages with nested function definitions (but no fully first-class functions) \cite{Fischer05,MitchellCompilers}: non-local variables are accessed by chaining out to the lexical frame in which they were defined.
 Some previous demand-driven presentations of operational semantics also dispense with environments and stores \cite{DDPA,DDSE}, but these systems still need additional state information beyond the call stack.
 Pure demand semantics have an \emph{extremely} minimal state.